Dev-rj08/Blockchain_Counterfeit-Product-detection/REVIEW3.md

 - Preserving Brand Reputation: Investigate mechanisms to shield brand reputation and integrity by proactively preventing counterfeit products from infiltrating the market under the brand's name.

 - Enhancing Supply Chain Transparency: Explore supply chain transparency through the creation of an unalterable record for each product, providing insights into its journey from production to market.

+- Efficient Consumer Authentication: Enable consumers to swiftly verify product authenticity through user-friendly methods such as QR code scanning, enhancing the overall authentication process.

+- Combatting Fraud in Counterfeit Activities: Investigate and address fraudulent activities linked to counterfeit products, safeguarding both businesses and consumers from deceptive practices and potential harm.

+- Legal Protection for Businesses: Develop legal protections for businesses in cases of disputes or legal actions related to counterfeit products, ensuring a robust framework for addressing legal challenges.